mehulagg/gitlab_test/doc/administration/high_availability/database.md

 - A minimum of three database nodes
   - Each node will run the following services:
      - `PostgreSQL` - The database itself
-     - `repmgrd` - A service to monitor, and handle failover in case of a failure
+     - `repmgrd`/`patroni` - A service to monitor, and handle failover in case of a failure.
      - `Consul` agent - Used for service discovery, to alert other nodes when failover occurs
 - A minimum of three `Consul` server nodes
 - A minimum of one `pgbouncer` service node